 The law does not give the authority to by-bass the intake criteria for any specific population.
-The Intensive Foster Care & Clinical Services (IFCC) Case Manager may include APS in case staffings as consultants.
+The Foster Care case manager may include APS in case staffings as consultants.
 APS should only be used as temporary protection and should not be used as a long-term solution.

-3.6.6 Health Care Consent for Medical Treatment
+3.9.6 Health Care Consent for Medical Treatment